Venezuela - Inflation (end of period)

 See all the data and analysis available in each of our Regional and Country reports.

-The bolivar traded in the parallel market tumbled in recent weeks, continuing the downward trajectory that has been in place for the past year.
+The Venezuelan bolivar traded in the parallel market continued tumbling in recent weeks, with no end in sight to the downward trajectory that has been in place over a year.

-The available evidence continues to point to sky-rocketing inflation in crisis-hit Venezuela.
+The available evidence continues to point to soaring inflation in crisis-hit Venezuela.